edcompton/cbh-take-home-project/Refactoring.md

 ### Other considerations
 - With more time, I would convert to typescript to leverage better type safety prior to run time.
 - I'd add comprehensive error handling.
+- You could remove the unnecessary variable assignments at the top and return 0 explicitly, but the variable naming convention may be helpful in readability.